cedricdomingo/MACE-Simple-Search-Engine/README.md

   1. Open the terminal command prompt on your computer
   2. Navigate to the local folder where the search engine files are stored
+  3. Unzip the "Files.zip" folder into the same folder where search engine files are stored, OR, Add files to the "Files" folder in the same folder where search engine files are stored, remove file extension, and re-name files in numerical order
-  3. Type the following command to run the search engine: "MACE Simple Search Engine.py"
+  4. Type the following command to run the search engine: "MACE Simple Search Engine.py"
-  4. Enter your search query in the prompt
+  5. Enter your search query in the prompt
-  5. The search engine will display the matching documents and their corresponding TF-IDF weighted ranking
+  6. The search engine will display the matching documents and their corresponding TF-IDF weighted ranking

 ## Future Development
 In future versions of our search engine, we plan to address some of the limitations of the current system.
 These include: